Scheduling multiple blog posts at once in WordPress saves hours of work each week.

 Sometimes you may need to make changes to your schedule or completely remove a blog post from the schedule.

-If you want to change the date when a post is set to go live, then you can simply grab the post in your editorial calendar and drag it onto the new date.
+If you want to change the date when a post is set to go live, then simply drag and drop the post in your editorial calendar onto the new date.

 This is the best way to remove a post from your schedule.